ufora/ufora/content/tutorials/02-getting-started-aws.md

 ---
 layout: main
 title: Getting Started on AWS
-tagline: How to boot Ufora instances on Amazon EC2
+tagline: How to Boot Ufora Instances on Amazon EC2
 category: tutorial
 ---